-Our privacy act and rights are our rights to have other individuals, corporations, or government organizations refrain from unlawfully interfering with our lives.
+Our privacy rights are our rights to have other individuals, corporations, or government organizations refrain from unlawfully interfering with our lives.
 These rights are essential to living free, autonomous lives in the United States.
 So, if you find yourself in an invasion of privacy situation, you may need a privacy lawyer in Colorado.

 The makers of our Constitution undertook to secure conditions favorable to the pursuit of happiness.
 They recognized the significance of man’s spiritual nature, of his feelings and of his intellect.
 They knew that only a part of the pain, pleasure and satisfactions of life are to be found in material things.
 They sought to protect Americans in their beliefs, their thoughts, their emotions and their sensations.
 They conferred, as against the Government, the right to be let alone – the most comprehensive of rights and the right most valued by civilized men.

 Louis D. Brandeis, Olmstead v.
 United States, 277 U.S. 438, 478 (1928) (dissenting).

 Our privacy lawyers in Colorado have experience litigating privacy law claims arising from violations of state and federal statutes and common law.
 We also help our clients with a variety of other legal services, including writing cease and desist letters, confidentiality agreements, non-disclosure agreements, privacy agreements, and privacy breach notices.
 Our transnational services help our corporate and small business clients create, manage, and enforce their privacy acts, policies, and regulations.

 Our privacy lawyers in Colorado use state and federal statutes as well as common law principles to litigate privacy act claims for our clients in state and federal trial courts.
 We also look for opportunities to help state and federal courts establish new common law principles or to change outdated common law principles via appellate litigation and better defend against invasions of privacy.